 “Our clothes are made to start conversations when people wear them to school, on campus, and in their communities,” Alan says.

-They’ve always advertised their products through regular email campaigns and Facebook’s native ad manager, but Alan wanted to see if building Facebook ads in Mailchimp would be easier and more profitable.
+They’ve always advertised their products through regular email campaigns and Facebook’s native ad manager, but Alan wanted to see if building Facebook ad campaigns in Mailchimp would be easier and more profitable.
 He knew that he needed an effective strategy to get the kind of return he was looking for, but he wasn’t sure how to define his audience.
 Since his ultimate goal is to drive sales, he ran 3 different ads to find which audience, product image, and ad copy would generate the greatest return on investment (ROI).

 After some trial and error, he created a $35 ad that netted $113.82 in sales—a 225% ROI—and snagged 2 first-time buyers, who he can encourage to return to the store to make another purchase or join his Mailchimp list.